Karelia – A Lesson In Humanity

 After finally removing their WW II mines from the seabed ahead of the new pipes, Finns made certain that the Russian pipelines would in no way represent a threat to their Baltic environment.
 That, and some heavy concrete coating to keep the pipes on the bottom, was Finland’s contribution to this major Western Europe lifeline – a lifeline that bypasses Finland.

 The self-involved kids couldn’t even be bothered to keep it all alive and viable.
-No sacrifices for these Finns.
+There will be no great sacrifices for these Finns.
 Once led by real giants like Mannerheim, Paasikivi, Kekkonen, and made possible by Finnish men and women of forged steel, today Finland is led by petty people, small bureaucrats and functionaries .. who play shortsightedly to “me”.

 .